Rajatbairagi1323/Automated-Banking-Database-Population-in-MySQL/README.md

 # Automated Banking Database Population in MySQL

 This project is a comprehensive Banking Database Management system developed using MySQL, Python, and the Faker library.
-It allows you to create and manage a vehicle parking database effortlessly.
+It allows you to create and manage a banking database effortlessly.

 ## Overview